-The images above reflect a range of building heights that are allowed in zoning districts throughout the Lincoln Avenue Specific Plan area.
+The images below reflect a range of building heights that are allowed in zoning districts throughout the Fair Oaks / Orange Grove Specific Plan area.
 Architectural features such as roof shape, stepbacks, and modulation can add variation to the roof line and reduce visual impact of building height.
 These examples are illustrative and may not reflect all applicable development standards.